 International graduate students who are concerned with potential delays in completing their program due to approved adjustments to scheduling, are encouraged to contact an advisor at the International Centre (IC) to discuss some important considerations.
 You can reach an advisor at the IC by sending an email, with your full name and student number, to email@example.com.

 In this time of uncertainty, as always, we respect your autonomy and personal decisions.
-If you are considering going back to your home country in the near future or over the summer months, you should be aware that there are some very important considerations amidst the COVID-19 concerns.
+If you are considering going back to your home country in the near future, you should be aware that there are some very important considerations amidst the COVID-19 concerns.
 These considerations could include possible impacts on your Manitoba International Student Health Plan (MISHP) coverage if you leave Canada and return, what documentation you require to return to Canada, and when you may be able to return to Canada.
 Please contact an advisor at the International Centre to discuss your individual situation, as there are many factors to consider before booking a flight out of Canada.
 Please email the International Centre’s reception desk at firstname.lastname@example.org with your name and student number to book an appointment with an advisor by email or pre-scheduled Zoom meeting.

 Please see the Financial supports page for general information on financial support for all students.